petesouth/shygames-enemywave/README.md

 ### Shygames native
 Excatly the same purpose as gohttp except as a localhost on the phone app.
 Doin this using react-native-webview and react-native-http-server

-###
+### Window Browser
-Window Browser is a .net program.
+is a CSharp .net WebForm app program.
 It's a Native Window that wraps the Chrome Browser Control over the window body 100percent in both directions x and y.
 It gets launched by gohttp.

 #### Here's how you can use this to bundle your game.